freenas/freenas-docs/userguide/quick.rst

 **14) Shutdown:** halts the system.

+.. _Obtaining_an_IP_Address:

+Obtaining an IP Address
+^^^^^^^^^^^^^^^^^^^^^^^

-During boot, %brand% automatically attempts to connect to a DHCP server from all live interfaces.
-If it successfully receives an IP address, the address is displayed so it can be used to access the graphical console.
-In the example seen in :numref:`Figure %s <console_setup_menu_fig>`, the %brand% system is accessible from *http://192.168.1.119*.
+During boot, %brand% automatically attempts to connect to a DHCP server from all live network interfaces.
+If it successfully receives an IP address, the address is displayed so it can be used to access the graphical user interface.
+The example in :numref:`Figure %s <console_setup_menu_fig>` shows a
+%brand% system that is accessible at *http://192.168.1.119*.

+Some %brand% systems are set up without a monitor, making it challenging to determine which IP address has been assigned.
+On networks that support Multicast DNS (mDNS), the hostname and domain can be entered into the address bar of a browser.
+By default, this value is *freenas.local*.

-If the %brand% server is not connected to a network with a DHCP server, use the network configuration wizard to manually configure the interface as seen in
+If the %brand% server is not connected to a network with a DHCP server, use the console network configuration menu to manually configure the interface as seen in
 :ref:`Example: Manually Setting an IP Address from the Console Menu
 <quick_manual_ip_topic>`.
-In this example, the %brand% system has one network interface (*em0*).
+In this example, the %brand% system has one network interface, *em0*.

 .. topic:: Manually Setting an IP Address from the Console Menu